opengeospatial/HY_Features/section_7.md

 ## 7.5 The Surface Hydro Feature application schema

 The Surface Hydro Feature application schema provides common concepts of hydrologic features occurring on the land surface specifying the core concepts defined in the abstract Hydro Feature application schema.
 This will enable contextually related information models to build relationships to the multiple realized catchment.
 Providing a standard terminology for the relationships between surface water features, typical realizations of the logical catchment and its conceptual outfall can be described in a consistent way.
-The definitions in this package are rooted in the definition given in the WMO Glossary of Hydrology which defines the channel network regardless of the location in respect to the Earth's surface.
-For the purpose of testing the applicability of the conceptual model in the context of surface water hydrology, in this standard 'channel network' and its parts refer to surface channels, incl. large interstices in the ground.

 The Surface Hydro Feature schema conceptualizes the accumulation of on the land surface in typical water bodies, each special by origin, size, or the property to move.
 With respect to the management of water resources, a simple concept of water storage is provided that allows to consider any water body type as a reservoir.
 Following the conceptual separation of a watercourse into water body and containing channel, the Surface Hydro Feature schema defines the network of connected depressions and channels on land surface which periodically or continuously contain water, and separate from this the hydrographic network of permanent or temporary water bodies using the channel network as connecting system.

+The definitions in this schema are rooted in the definitions given in the WMO Glossary of Hydrology which defines the network of watercourse regardless of the location in respect to the Earth's surface.
+For the purpose of testing the applicability of the conceptual model in the context of surface water hydrology, in this standard 'channel network' and 'hydrographic network' as well as parts refer to surface channels, incl. large interstices in the ground, containg surface water bodies.

 The Surface Hydro Feature application schema contains the leaf packages: Channel Network, Hydrographic Network, Water Body Types and Storage.
 Figure 32 shows the external and internal dependencies.